 Unfortunately, we cannot undo past mistakes, and we cannot guarantee that new mistakes will not occur, but we can and will ensure that all the issues that may arise are dealt with as quickly as possible.

 What the case is about

 In 2004, we introduced a new system to process debt collection cases.
 This resulted in a range of errors, which meant that we in some cases collected debt that was time-barred, or in some cases collected more debt than the customer owed.
-We have, since the current top management became aware of the problems, worked to correct the errors, review the cases and compensate the customers fully.
-We are reviewing all customer cases in our debt collection system.
+We have, since the top management became aware of the problems, worked to correct the errors, review the cases and compensate the customers fully.
+We are reviewing all customer cases in our debt collection systems.
 Out of those, 108,000 customer cases are at risk of over-collection and we expect that 10,000-15,000 customers are to be compensated.

 Read more about the errors in the debt collection system here and what you as a customer should do.

 In a series of articles and news reports, the media is raising points of criticism and making accusations against Danske Bank and Danske Bank’s management.

 Among other things, Danske Bank is criticised for having known about the issues in the debt collection department for years, for having ignored warnings about the scale of the issues and for having attempted to keep the case secret from the public.